mixedbread-ai/batched/README.md

 ### Advanced Usage

-For more advanced usage, such as customizing batch size and timeout dynamically, the Batch API provides decorators that allow fine-grained control over the batching process.
+For more advanced usage, such as customizing batch size and timeout dynamically, the Batched API provides decorators that allow fine-grained control over the batching process.

 - **Batch Size**: You can specify the max. number of requests to group together in a single batch.
 - **Timeout**: The maximum time to wait for more requests before processing the batch.